rheinwerk-verlag/planning-poker-jira/docs/user_docs/how-to.rst

    The username and password can be left blank if you don't want to save them in the database (the password would be saved in an encrypted field).
 But doing so will cause you to re-enter your credentials every time you want to import/export stories.

+When creating/changing a Jira Connection you can tick a checkbox called 'Test Connection' which will try to verify the credentials you entered.

 Importing Stories
 -----------------